daveho/CloudCoderWebsite/install/deploy.md

 	https://server/cloudcoder

 and see the CloudCoder login page.
+You should be able to log in using the username and password you chose when you imported the database.

 If errors occur, check `/var/log/apache2/error.log` and `webapp/logs/cloudcoder.log`.